Liberal Democratic Party (Japan)

-The LDP is often described as a big tent conservative party.
-While lacking a cohesive political ideology, the party's platform has historically supported increased defense spending and maintaining close ties with the United States.
-The party's history and internal composition have been characterized by intense factionalism ever since its emergence in 1955, with its parliamentary members currently split among six factions, each of which vies for influence in the party and the government.
-The incumbent Prime Minister and party President is Fumio Kishida, the leader of the party's moderate Kōchikai faction.
+The LDP is often described as a big tent conservative party, including factions that range from moderately conservative to far-right and ultraconservative.
+Although lacking a cohesive political ideology, the party's platform has historically supported increased defense spending, maintaining close ties with the United States and, since the 21st century, pursuing close relations with its Indo-Pacific allies to counter the rise of China as a superpower.
+The party's history and internal composition has been characterized by intense factionalism among its members since its emergence in 1955.
+Sanae Takaichi has served as party president since 4 October 2025.